fishcus/KAP-manual/en/model/cube/cube_suggestion.en.md

 ## Cube Optimizer

-Start from V2.5, KAP provides a *multi-preference based Cube Optimizer* to suggest cube designs, which helps reduce cube expansion and improve *Query/Build* performance.
+Start from V2.5, this product provides a *multi-preference based Cube Optimizer* to suggest cube designs, which helps reduce cube expansion and improve *Query/Build* performance.

 In the second step of Cube creation, you may find this function.